 - Field work at Jornada LTER: Participation in ongoing experiment including two unique long-term rainfall manipulation experiments.
 This position will be primarily based at the Jornada basin LTER (Las Cruces, NM).

 - Lab-work at ASU: Activities include running lab and greenhouse experiments testing mechanisms observed in field experiments.

 - Cross-site experiment: Design and deployment of a new cross-site experiment in drylands across the Southwest.
-This activity involves multiple field trips (1-2 weeks in duration) to locations in Nevada, Utah and Arizona.
+This activity involves multiple field trips (1-2 weeks in duration) to locations in Nevada, Idaho and New Mexico.

 About the Jornada

-Undergraduate students supported with NSF funds in either REU Supplements or REU Sites must be U.S. citizens, U.S. nationals, or permanent residents of the United States.
+Undergraduate student participants supported with NSF funds in either REU Supplements or REU Sites must be U.S. citizens, U.S. nationals, or permanent residents of the United States.
 An undergraduate student is a student who is enrolled in a degree program (part-time or full-time) leading to a baccalaureate or associate degree.
-Graduating seniors are not eligible to apply.

 How to apply

 Applications are evaluated upon submission, and positions will be filled as long as funding is available.
 Please send application materials to the Sala Lab postdoc Dr. Laureano Gherardi (e-mail: Lau@asu.edu) by May 6, 2019.